Are you concerned about making your kids feel special or how to manage spending time alone with them? Especially if you have multiple kids?

-Handwritten notes ares one of the best ways for making your kids feel special, and they will treasure those notes!
+Handwritten notes are one of the best ways for making your kids feel special, and they will treasure those notes!

-2. When you have to discipline one of your kids, take time afterwards to make them feel special.
+2. When you have to discipline one of your kids, take time afterward to make them feel special.

 3. Often when I go to the store, I’ll take one of the kids along.
 (My husband does this also)

-They enjoy our “date”, and feel very special.
-Usually we’ll get a little treat and chat while we enjoy it.
+What may feel like a meaningless or even dreaded chore can turn into a fun and special time together.
+The kids enjoy our “date” and feel very special.
+Often we’ll get a little treat on the way home and chat while we enjoy it.